I’m not sure where you live. We’re in Alabama. And if it dips below 50 degrees, it’s full-on winter warning mode for me. And that means soup!

 I am a huge fan of soups, stews, and chowders.
 Actually, if it has all sorts of things in it, and it can go in a bowl, sign me up.

 The soup itself contains all the aromatics of onion, carrot, and celery one would expect in a soup.
 The cumin adds a nice smokiness.
-The bay leaf and thyme add additional layers of flavor and the tomatoes add the acidic richness that bring it home.
+The bay leaf and thyme add additional layers of flavor, and the tomatoes add the acidic richness that brings it home.

-But the real star of this soup is the lentil.
-Lentils is kind of a superfood.
+The real star of this soup is the lentil.
+Lentils are kind of a superfood.

-It comes packed with tons of protein and fiber which means you’re going to fuel up and get some good gut health benefits.
+It comes packed with tons of protein and fiber, so you’re going to fuel up and get some good gut health benefits.
 The potassium counteracts the damaging effects of sodium.
 The folate helps in red blood cell formation.

 What does all this mean?
-Well, let’s sum up: We’re talking about a dish that will fill you up, help lower blood cholesterol levels, adds protection against colon cancer and type 2 diabetes.
+Let’s sum up: We’re talking about a dish that will fill you up, help lower blood cholesterol levels, and protect against colon cancer and type 2 diabetes.